craigfrancis/framework/framework/0.1/doc/setup/config.md

 With the configuration setup like this, you can do different things in the different environments.

-For example, its a good place to setup the [database connection](../../doc/system/database.md) details.
+For example, it's a good place to setup the [database connection](../../doc/system/database.md) details.

 If your using the [email helper](../../doc/helpers/email.md), it might be worth setting the following on **stage**: